NeXTLinux/nextlinux-engine/docs/content/docs/general/concepts/policy/policies/_index.md

 }
 ```

-For a complete listing of gates, triggers, and the parameters, see: Anchore Policy Checks
+For a complete listing of gates, triggers, and the parameters, see: Nextlinux Policy Checks

 ### Policy Evaluation